Final Class-Action Settlement Pending in “Kids for Cash” Scandal

 In 1993, Oregon lawmakers eliminated the attachment requirement exception.
 The amendment was to ensure that prisoners “would not have the out that they currently have that they could just explain why they didn’t do it,” testified Assistant Attorney General Brenda Peterson.

 The “attachment requirement of ORS 138.580 is mandatory.”
-Yet, “the PCHA does not expressly provide for ...
+Yet, “the PCHA does not expressly provide for any particular sanction or remedy for failure to” ...

 $250,000 Awarded in Legal Malpractice Case